ShinobuAmasaki/forgex/README.md

 For the algorithm of the power set construction method and syntax analysis, I referred to Russ Cox's article and Kondo Yoshiyuki's book.
 The implementation of the priority queue was based on [the code written by ue1221](https://github.com/ue1221/fortran-utilities).
 The idea of applying the `.in.` operator to strings was inspired by kazulagi's one.
+The command-line interface design of `forgex-cli` was inspired in part by the package `regex-cli` of Rust language.

 ## References